sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 }
 ```

-### Public Functions
+### Public Methods

-The public function is the interface for calling the contract externally.
-The main logic code contained in the function body can be regarded as a locking script; the function parameters can be regarded as the corresponding unlocking script.
+The public method is the interface for calling the contract externally.
+The main logic code contained in the method body can be regarded as a locking script; the method parameters can be regarded as the corresponding unlocking script.
 Miners actually verify the execution results of this combination.

-The `add` public function of the demo contract provides a verification function for the contract whether the input `z` is the sum of two properties `x` and `y`.
+The `add` public method of the demo contract provides a verification method for the contract whether the input `z` is the sum of two properties `x` and `y`.
 The return type of public methods is `void`.
 The return type need not be explicitly declared.

 ```ts